Low Back Pain Clinical Trials & Research

 - Cervical Radiculopathy - This term describes any type of damage that may occur in the nerve endings near the cervical vertebrae (often the result of them being compressed or pinched).
 This can cause severe pain and a loss of sensation in the extremities depending on which nerve roots are damaged.

-Chronic Lower Back Pain Clinical Trials in Birmingham, AL
+Low Back Pain Clinical Trials in Birmingham, AL

 Achieve Clinical Research is currently conducting a wide array of clinical studies targeted towards certain conditions.
 You may be eligible to participate in one of our Alabama clinical trials and contribute to the development and approval of a new drug or treatment.
 As a participant, there is no cost to you at any point during the study and health insurance is not required.
 Browse our clinical trials being conducted now to find the study best suited for you.

-Participants Wanted for Our Low Back Pain Clinical Trial
+Helpful Stretches for Low Back Pain

 Additional Resources for Patients with Back Pain